 In 2008, Cook Inletkeeper organized a regional salmon stream monitoring network to assess the range and extent of changes in water temperature throughout the Cook Inlet watershed.
 This project was initiated after researchers realized that the watershed may be exhibiting greater maximums in temperature relative to historical norms.
 Through this observation system, Cook Inletkeeper hopes to identify watershed characteristics that make a stream more vulnerable to temperature extremes and use this information to help promote strategic policies in the future.

 Cook Inletkeeper developed a standardized water temperature monitoring protocol to assure that collected data were consistent and comparable.
 Protocol details can be found here.
 Data loggers were deployed to collect water and air temperature at each site and record information every 15 minutes.
 Loggers were placed in the lower reaches of the streams, deployed in May and retrieved in October.
-In 2008, the Stream Temperature Monitoring Network was expanded to 44 more salmon streams, for a total of 48 data logger sites in Cook Inlet.
-Baseline water and air temperature data will be collected until 2012 on the 48 streams.
-After 2012, a subset of streams will be selected to monitor in perpetuity.
+In 2008, the Stream Temperature Monitoring Network (STMN) was expanded to 44 more salmon streams, for a total of 48 data logger sites in the watershed.
+Baseline water and air temperature data was collected until 2012 on the 48 streams.
+After 2012, a subset of streams were selected to monitor in perpetuity.

-Feifel, K. (2010).
+Feifel, K (2021).
 Stream Temperature Monitoring Network for Cook Inlet Salmon Streams [Case study on a project of Cook Inletkeeper].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/stream-temperature-monitoring-network-cook-in...
-(Last updated March 2010)
+(Last updated August 2021)